hvoya228/hvoya228/README.md

 👋 I’m A 3rd year student of Chernivtsi National University, in the field of computer science, namely Intelectual data analisys and information systems.
 Qualified in **game development, web development, database designing, AI development, data analysis, graphic design, sound design and computer networks**.
-I`m into work, melancholic creative, capable of leading different projects from start to release, as a fullstack.
+I`m into work, melancholic creative, capable of leading different projects from idea to release, as a fullstack.

 👀 ``I am looking for a junior position``,
 in company with creative and unusual ideas that I`ll implement!